AbhayKumar05/react-js/README.md

 ## 📱 Make it a Progressive Web App

 Want to make this a Progressive Web App?
-Check out the guide [here](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app).
+Check out the guide [here](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) - still working on it.

 ## ⚙️ Advanced Configuration

-If you need more control over the configuration, take a look [here](https://facebook.github.io/create-react-app/docs/advanced-configuration).
+If you need more control over the configuration, take a look [here](https://facebook.github.io/create-react-app/docs/advanced-configuration) - still working on it.

 ## 🚢 Deployment